Eastern Plains Angus Bull Sale – Wednesday 6th August 2025

 Our long held practice of consistent & extensive raw data submission ensures EBV's for our Sale Bulls have higher accuracies.
 Importantly this means they more truly reflect the genetic merit of that bull & more reliably predict the performance of his progeny.
 Buyers can be confident Eastern Plains Angus bulls are fully registered, are backed by actual extensive data collection & formal performance recording.

-• Sire Assured - the bull is DNA verified to his Sire, denoted by the superscript SV at the end of his name
+All bulls in our Bull Sale Catalogue are identified as SIRE ASSURED meaning the bull has been DNA verified to his Sire, denoted by the superscript SV at the end of this name.

 This provides buyers with peace of mind that the bull's pedigree is as printed in our Bull Sale Catalogue.